by Coast Women in Business Team

 Also present was Mary O’Connor, who will be speaking later today, at today’s evening event on “Emerging Feminine Leadership: 7 Habits of Highly Successful Women Leaders.”
 Ms. O’Connor is an award-winning and inspiring business coach, and the founder of The Ecstatic Entrepreneur, a training and coaching company that helps entrepreneurs overcome “self-promotion anxiety disorder.”
 A national public speaker, Mary speaks on client attraction, marketing, and the sacred energy of money.

-“Today you cannot underestimate the capacity that women of all ages have to inspire, contribute, and lead the way to a more sustainable and successful economy,” stated Mary Anne Petrillo, CEO of West Company, a nonprofit, business development organization focused on helping businesses thrive in today’s marketplace.
+“Today you cannot underestimate the capacity that women of all ages have to inspire, contribute, and lead the way to a more sustainable and successful economy,” stated Mary Anne Petrillo, CEO of the West Business Development Center, a nonprofit, business development organization focused on helping businesses thrive in today’s marketplace.
 “We need to learn from and value more, the power of feminine leadership.”

 There is, indeed, momentum for emerging feminine leadership.

-Mendocino Coast Women in Business Network supports the business community on the coast.
+Coast Women in Business supports the business community on the coast.
 We meet monthly to foster entrepreneurship and professional development on the Mendocino Coast and beyond.
 Membership fees are $50 annually or $10 per drop-in meeting.
-Your first meeting is always free, and we offer a limited number of need-based memberships—please inquire.
-We’re sponsored by the Women’s Business Center at the West Company.
-We look forward to seeing you at the meeting!
+Your first meeting is always free.
+We’re sponsored by the Women’s Business Center at the West Business Development Center.
+We look forward to seeing you at our next meeting!